TerezaRokos/JavaScript-1---Kelvin-Weather/README.md

 # JavaScript-1---Kelvin-Weather
 Elementary projects using JavaScript

-DogYears - Converting human's age into dog years.
-Kelvin - Converting Kelvin to Celsius, then to Fahrenheit.
+dogYears - Converting human's age into dog years. kelvin - Converting Kelvin to Celsius, then to Fahrenheit. magicBall - The user will be able to input a question, then my program will output a random fortune.